 How to reach Pnagaun Monastery?

-Either if you’re coming from Manali or from Naggar you first need to get to Patlikul.
+Either if you’re coming from Manali or Naggar you first need to get to Patlikul.
 It is the nearest town to the Pangaun Monastery and located exactly in between Manali and Kullu.

 From Patlikul’s bus stand you can grab a taxi for a 6 km drive.
 It should cost you around 200 Rupees.
 The taxi will drop you just above the monastery and from there you’ll have to walk in the small allies down to the entrance of the monastery.